Cowboy Bacon Chili Cheese Fries

 Hold on tight, you’ll be pleased to know that these chili cheese fries are fresh, home-made, hand-made and fried with only the best yukon gold potatoes and grape seed oil.
 No need to sneak through the drive-through to satisfy your greasy cravings.
 You can do that in the sacred privacy of your own home.

 Cardiologists will probably hate us for this recipe and what they’d call Early Death Chili Cheese Fries.
 But for those of us who want who want to indulge in something special and lathered in rich love, we call it Holy Shit Chili Cheese Fries.
 Better yet, we’ve cowboy’ed ’em up made them in the style of thick, rustic-cut potato wedges and added a spicy kick to the chili.
 The sky is the limit.

 We’ll vary on how lazy or meticulous we are feeling in making our fries.
 Going all out, we’ll make them the Les Halles method of soaking, drying, soft frying, then crisp frying the little pa-taters.
-If we are feeling lazy, then we’ll just slice, wipe, and fry.
+If we are feeling lazy, then we’ll just slice, dry, and fry.
 Either way, we nearly always use yukon golds and either grape seed oil or peanut oil for frying.
 Gives it that special touch.

+You only live once, so don’t hold back.
 The joy from the occasional indulgence easily offsets the caloric vice-filled meal.
 At least in our book it does, just don’t tell the doctor!
 So what is everyone else’s favorite wintertime indulgence?
 Share your favorite undoing!

 -Todd and Diane

 - 2 lbs (910g) Ground Beef , combination of top round and brisket is our favorite

 - 1 large Sweet Onion , diced

 - 1/2 teasspoon kosher salt , or to taste